SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 At this stage, once VS Code has reopened, you should be all set.
 You are ready to explore service integration with CAP in your dev container.

-> In case you noticed the manual installation step for the OData CSDL Modeler extension in the context of using a Dev Space (the primary environment instructions), and were wondering why there's no equivalent step here, it's because the extension identifier (`sapse.vsc-extension-odata-csdl-modeler`) is included in the [devcontainer.json](../../.devcontainer/devcontainer.json) file in the list of extensions to install into the dev container.
-Nice!

 ## Check the installation of the CDS development kit

 _This and subsequent steps apply to both the primary and alternative environments._